microsoft/alguidelines/content/BCPatterns/facade-pattern/index.md

 If done right, the developer doesn't need to be able to understand the details of the subsystem.
 Everything relevant to using the subsystem is described in the facade.

 ### Testability
-Ensuring the correct behavior of the subsystem can be done by testing the facade.
+Ensuring the correct behaviour of the subsystem can be done by testing the facade.
 The facade defines the contract of your subsystem - what does it expose and how should it behave.
 That contract should be covered with adequate tests, which will ensure that it is upheld, even if you decide to change the implementation of the subsystem.

 ### Maintainability
 The one thing you may not change freely, is the facade and the test of the facade.
 It can be extended, but you should not break any existing APIs.
 But that leaves the entire subsystem to be completely rewritten, if you desire to do so.
 As no external dependencies can exist, there is no risk of introducing any syntactical breaking changes to the outside world.
 And as the tests of the public facade remain, there is no risk of introducing semantical breaking changes either - the contract is upheld, as long as your tests pass.